jspaniac/Music-Generator-Web-App/README.md

 # Music-Generator-Web-App
-A front end application that uses a BNF music grammar to randomly generate and play music for users
+A front end application that uses a BNF music grammar to randomly generate and play music for users (note that since this is an active assignment being used in the 14X series that GrammarSolver is provided in a pre-compiled form)
 # Spoofy
 Spoofy uses the CSE 143 [GrammarSolver](https://courses.cs.washington.edu/courses/cse143/21su/handouts/a4.pdf)
 assignment with the music.txt grammar to play randomly generated music right in your browser!